path-cc/path-cc.github.io/_services/facilitation.md

-PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the OSG via access services like [OSG Connect](https://connect.osg-htc.org/) (available to researchers affiliated with any US-based academic, government, or non-profit organization).
-For example, all new users of the OSG Connect service first meet with a Facilitator to collaborate on an efficient on-ramp plan and anticipated impact, with accessible ongoing support.
+PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the OSG via access services like the [OSG Portal](https://portal.osg-htc.org) (available to researchers affiliated with any US-based academic, government, or non-profit organization).
+For example, all new users of the OSG-Operated Access Points first meet with a Facilitator to collaborate on an efficient on-ramp plan and anticipated impact, with accessible ongoing support.